 What they see, is a mentally ill person staring into the depths of their soul, about to jump off a cliff, or a mentally ill person plotting the best way to drown themselves in the lake at the first opportunity.
 Resulting in the familiar – ‘are you ok?’

 Today was a beautiful day.
-We (my girlfriend and I) spent the day in the lakes for her birthday.
-I love this area of the world and I love my girlfriend.
+We (my ex-girlfriend and I) spent the day in the lakes for her birthday.
+I love this area of the world.
 It was a peaceful and happy time.
 Rare moments of true mental peace in a typically stormy world… ‘But really though, are you ok?’

 It is genuine care, which I fully appreciate.
 But I now understand my grandad – sometimes he just wants to enjoy the moment.
 No but, really, just tell me, are you ok?